 The hiking trails on the preserve are open, but for staff safety related to COVID-19 our office and visitor services remain closed.
-Visitors are required to abide by 6-foot social distancing and other regulations stated in Governor Cooper's Stay-at-Home Order.
+Visitors are required to abide by 6-foot social distancing.
 In case of emergency, dial 911.

 Nags Head Woods Preserve on North Carolina’s Outer Banks protects one of the largest remaining maritime forests on the East Coast.
 Defined as a woodland habitat affected by the ocean, maritime forests such as Nags Head Woods have become increasingly rare due to the pressures of human development throughout coastal environments.